|

 Class is already in session.
 Registration for this class is closed.

-Introduction to printmaking techniques including monoprint, collograph, relief, and elementary intaglio printing.
+Introduction to printmaking techniques including monoprint, collograph, relief and elementary intaglio printing.
 Exploration of different methods of inking, registration, hand and press techniques.
-Materials needed: Ink, plates and tools.
-More specifics about the materials will be announced in class.
+Application of design principles.

 |